Round classroom with engage

 B.F.A.
 Degree with a major in Creative Writing

-The University of Maine at Farmington offers the state’s only Bachelor of Fine Arts in Creative Writing, giving students the chance to study poetry, fiction, screenwriting, and journalism.
+The University of Maine at Farmington (UMF) Creative Writing bachelor’s degree program gives students the opportunity to study poetry, fiction, screenwriting, and journalism.
 The program is designed to help writers develop their craft while exploring a variety of literary forms.

 A key feature of the program is the apprenticeship, which provides hands-on experience similar to an internship.
 Students gain practical skills by editing literary journals, teaching creative writing, and even producing a TV show, preparing them for real-world careers in writing, publishing, media, and beyond.